the-y9/tesseract-ocr-api/README.md

 # Tesseract OCR Assignment API Tester

-This repository contains a test suite for the Tesseract OCR API developed for the full-stack developer assignment at the Vision Group, Dept. of CSE, IIT Delhi.
-This README provides instructions for setting up the project and running tests locally.
+This repository contains a test suite for the Tesseract OCR API.

 ## Table of Contents
 - [Prerequisites](#prerequisites)